nikku/roll-your-own-bpmn-editor/README.md

 # bpmn-js: Roll your own BPMN editor

-Material for my talk "How to (not) roll your own BPMN editor", given at CamundaCon LIVE 2020.
+Material for my talk "How to (not) roll your own BPMN editor" I gave at CamundaCon LIVE 2020.

 ## Slides